node-red/node-red.github.io/docs/user-guide/runtime/configuration.md

  - **trace** - record very detailed logging + debug + info + warn + error + fatal errors

 The default level is `info`.
 For embedded devices with limited flash storage you may wish to set this to `fatal` to minimise writes to "disk".

+externalModules
+: Configure how the runtime will handle external npm modules.
+This covers:
+     - whether the editor will allow new node modules to be installed
+     - whether nodes, such as the Function node are allowed to have their own dynamically configured dependencies.

+  The allow/denyList options can be used to limit what modules the runtime will install/load.
+It can use `*` as a wildcard that matches anything.

+      externalModules: {
+         autoInstall: false,
+         autoInstallRetry: 30,
+         palette: {
+            allowInstall: true,
+            allowUpload: true,
+            allowList: [],
+            denyList: []
+         },
+         modules: {
+            allowInstall: true,
+            allowList: [],
+            denyList: []
+         }
+      }

 ### Editor Configuration